 Cycle of violence

-The theory was developed in 1979 by Dr Lenore Walker.
-It describes the phases an abusive relationship moves through in the lead up to a violent event.
+The cycle of violence theory was developed in 1979 by Dr Lenore Walker.
+It describes the phases an abusive relationship moves through in the lead up to a violent event and its follow-up.

 The peak of the violence is reached in this phase.
 The perpetrator experiences a release of tension.
 This feeling can become addictive, and the perpetrator may become unable to deal with anger in any other way.